-The Victim Services Unit of the Plano Police Department has an unpaid internship for Spring 2018.
+The Victim Services Unit of the Plano Police Department has a volunteer opportunity that can also be developed into an unpaid internship for Fall 2018.
 An applicant interested in criminal justice, victim advocacy or social services will find this volunteer opportunity fulfilling and challenging.

-The Victim Advocate Intern will provide in-person and telephonic crisis intervention and resources to victims of violent crime.
+The Victim's Advocate will provide in-person and telephone response to victim's as they go through the program.
 The volunteer will be responsible for assisting with administrative tasks, checking voicemail, updating status of victim’s applications, making follow-up calls with victims, updating databases, and entering data into various record systems.

 The applicant should have strong computer skills and be a self-starter who can be trained to handle special unit projects independently.
 Previous customer service experience is a plus, as this position will require interacting with the public and community organizations.

-The internship requires a 6-9 month commitment and 8-10 hours a week.
-It will take about 6 weeks for the background check to be completed, so we are looking for someone immediately.
+This volunteer opportunity requires a 6-9 month commitment and 8-10 hours a week.
+It will take 6-12 weeks for the background check to be completed, so we are looking for someone immediately.

 For more information please: Corina Sadler - Volunteers in Plano - 972-941-7617 - Corinas@plano.gov

 - Orientation or Training

 - 8-10 hours per week for 6-9 months